buildpacks/rfcs/text/0000-app-image-extensions.md

 # What it is
 [what-it-is]: #what-it-is

-Stack image creators and buildpack users can use buildpacks to extend their build and/or run images.
+- *root buildpack* - a special case of buildpack that is run with privileges

-## Specification
+Application developers can use root buildpacks to extend their build and/or run images.

-Introduce a boolean `privileged` key in the `[buildpack]` table of `buildpack.toml`, which is defined as follows:
+We introduce a boolean `privileged` key in the `[buildpack]` table of `buildpack.toml`, which is defined as follows:

 ```
 [buildpack]